astronomer/docs/learn/connections/postgres.md

 ---
-title: "Create a Postgres connection in Airflow"
+title: "Create a Postgres connection in Apache Airflow®"
 id: postgres
 sidebar_label: Postgres
 description: Learn how to create a Postgres connection in Airflow.
 sidebar_custom_props: { icon: 'img/integrations/postgres.png' }
 ---

 [Postgres](https://www.postgresql.org/) is a free and open source relational database system.
-Integrating Postgres with Airflow allows you to interact with your Postgres database, run queries, ans load or export data from an Airflow DAG.
+Integrating Postgres with Apache Airflow® allows you to interact with your Postgres database, run queries, ans load or export data from an Airflow DAG.

 This guide provides the basic setup for creating a Postgres connection.